 From a Structural Bodywork perspective, there are several steps and phases in uncovering the root causes of musculoskeletal pain and dysfunction, which is why a postural and verbal assessment is required during the initial session, as well as succeeding treatments.

-The Clues and When Structural Bodywork is a Good Fit
+The Clues and When Structural Massage is a Good Fit